 This website uses affiliate links thanks to which we may earn a commission for purchases you made at no additional cost to you.
 If you like the content, consider using those links to support us.
 Thank you!

-Best things to see and do in Gibraltar
+What to do in Gibraltar in one day?

 Gibraltar airport

-The first Gibraltar attraction is waiting right after the border control.
-Before you see the main part of the city you have to go through … the airport runway.
+The first thing to do in Gibraltar is waiting for you right after the border control.
+Before you’ll see the main part of the city you’ll have to go through … the airport runway.
 If you wait a while or check the arrivals and departure times, you can watch planes from a very short distance, which is a very cool experience.

-Interesting and a little bit scary fact: Gibraltar airport has been voted one of the world’s scariest airports to land due to the steep bank pilots have to make and the very short runway!
+Interesting fact: Gibraltar airport has been voted one of the world’s scariest airports to land!

 Casemates Square

-Only about a 15-minute walk from the Gibraltar airport, you’ll find Casemates Square, the largest public space in the old city.
-There you’ll find many restaurants, bars, cafes, and traditional British pubs.
+Only about a 15-minute walk from the Gibraltar airport, you’ll find Casemates Square, the largest public square in the town center.
+Until 1864 Casemates Square hosted public executions and some of the buildings around the square stored ammunition.
+Nowadays, you’ll find there many restaurants, bars, cafes, and of course traditional British pubs.

-When you leave Casemates Square you’ll start to wander around beautiful Gibraltar streets.
-You can’t miss exploring the two liveliest streets: Main Street and Irish Town where many stores, restaurants, bars, and pubs can be found.
-Also, don’t forget to take a look at the adorable side alleys.
+One of the best things to do in Gibraltar is to slowly wander around its charming colorful streets and discover all its secrets.
+You definitely can’t miss exploring the two liveliest streets – Main Street and Irish Town, where you can find many stores, restaurants, bars, and pubs.
+Also, don’t forget to take a look at the adorable side alleys!

 Europa Point

-Europa Point is Gibraltar’s southernmost point and is one of the things to see and do in Gibraltar that you cannot miss.
-Breathtaking views over the Strait of Gibraltar and the African coast, which is just 14km away, are guaranteed.
-Here you’ll find Ibrahim-al-Ibrahim Mosque, Shrine of Our Lady of Europe Catholic church, 19th-century lighthouse, restored 1878 Harding’s Battery, and a monument to former Polish general Władysław Sikorski, who died in a plane crash near Gibraltar airport during WWII.
+One of the best things to do in Gibraltar that you cannot miss is visiting Europa Point.
+It’s Gibraltar’s southernmost point that offers breathtaking views over the Strait of Gibraltar and the African coast, which is just 14km away.
+There you’ll also find points of interest like Ibrahim-al-Ibrahim Mosque, the Shrine of Our Lady of Europe church, the 19th-century lighthouse, the restored 1878 Harding’s Battery, and a monument to former Polish general Władysław Sikorski, who died in a plane crash near Gibraltar airport during WWII.

 Ibrahim-al-Ibrahim Mosque

-Upper Rock Nature Reserve is another great place that is among the best things to see and do in Gibraltar.
-It is also called Gibraltar Nature Reserve and is located on The Rock of Gibraltar (426m).
+Upper Rock Nature Reserve, also called Gibraltar Nature Reserve, is located on The Rock of Gibraltar at an altitude of 426m a.sl.
 It was established in 1993 to protect an area no longer used by the military.
 Its main purpose is to provide a habitat for wild animals and many bird species that stopover in the area while migrating between Africa and Europe.
-Reserve offers amazing views over Gibraltar, the Spanish coast, and Africa.
+The reserve offers amazing views over Gibraltar, the Spanish coast, and Africa.

-Barbary macaques are definitely the main attraction here.
+Barbary macaques are definitely the main Gibraltar Nature Reserve attraction.
 These monkeys are native to Morocco and are the only monkeys living wild anywhere in Europe.
 Legend has it that if the apes ever leave Gibraltar, so will the British.
-Watch your belongings as they like stealing things.
+Tip: watch your belongings as they like stealing things!

 The total length of the entire WWII tunnel network is approximately 55km.
 Their main purpose was to house a 16,000-strong garrison along with enough food to last them for 16 months.
 One could say that there was a whole underground city there – with a telephone exchange, power generating station, bakery, hospital, water distillation plant, ammunition magazines and a vehicle maintenance workshop.